orstewar/ist346-content/labs/C.md

 Indicating that you are no longer in PowerShell but inside your workstation linux container.
 1. Let's check the ip address of the workstation, type:
 `root@workstation:/# ifconfig`
-Notice that on linux it is `ifconfig` not `ipconfig`.
+Notice that on Linux it is `ifconfig` not `ipconfig`.
 Also the interface it called `eth0`.
 Make a note of the IP Address of your workstation.

 ### Scanning for ports